gustavostuff/crt-ready-retropie/README.md

 [![Version](http://img.shields.io/:beta-0.0.2-green.svg)](https://github.com/tavuntu/crt-ready-retropie)

 By default, emulated games (specially the ones in 2D) look bad when running on RetroPie in a CRT TV.
-By using this setup, you'll be able to make some improvements and have a much closer feeling to the orignal hardware.
+By using this setup, you'll be able to make some improvements and have a closer feeling to the orignal hardware.
 This project is based on [CRTPi-RCA](https://github.com/crtpi/CRTPi-RCA), thanks a lot to [ErantyInt](https://github.com/crtpi) and many other people who made this possible!

 Here's a comparison on a Sony PVM 14N5U.